 JSTOR - contains scholarly articles on many aspects of business.

-PsycARTICLES - contains articles from the top psychology journals.
+PsycARTICLES and PsycINFO - contains articles from the top psychology journals.

 Workforce Management - a web site devoted to workplace issues.
 Use the Topics tab at the top of the page to see what's covered on this site.
 Some content requires free registration.
 The publication Workforce Management is available in several library databases.

 Sources for Information on Conducting Interviews and Doing Observational Research

 Cunningham, J. Barton.
 Researching Organizational Values and Beliefs. [electronic resource]

 Davies, Martin Brett.
 Doing a Successful Research Project: Using Qualitative or Quantitative Methods.
 H62 .D2543 2007

 Keat, Daphne M. Interviewing: A Practical Guide for Students and Professionals. [electronic resource]